CompBtBs/COBRAxy/docs/tools/flux-simulation.md

 # Flux Simulation

-Sample flux distributions from constraint-based metabolic models.
+Simulate flux distributions from constraint-based metabolic models using different optimization or sampling strategies.

 ## Overview

-Flux Simulation generates flux samples using CBS (Constraint-Based Sampling) or OPTGP (MCMC-based) algorithms.
+Two types of analysis are available:
+- **flux optimization**
+- **flux sampling**
+For flux optimization, one of the following methods can be performed: parsimonious-FBA, Flux Variability Analysis, Biomass sensitivity analysis (single reaction knock-out)
+The objective function, a linear combination of fluxes weighted by specific coefficients, depends on the provided metabolic network.

+For flux sampling, one of the following methods can be performed: CBS (Corner-based sampling), OPTGP (Improved Artificial Centering Hit-and-Run sampler).

 ## Galaxy Interface